yoheinakajima/babyagi/README.md

 # Supported Models<a name="supported-models"></a>

-This script works with all OpenAI models, as well as Llama through Llama.cpp.
+This script works with all OpenAI models, as well as Llama and its variations through Llama.cpp.
 Default model is **gpt-3.5-turbo**.
-To use a different model, specify it through OPENAI_API_MODEL or use the command line.
+To use a different model, specify it through LLM_MODEL or use the command line.

 ## Llama

-Download the latest version of [Llama.cpp](https://github.com/ggerganov/llama.cpp) and follow instructions to make it.
+Llama integration requires llama-cpp package.
 You will also need the Llama model weights.

 - **Under no circumstances share IPFS, magnet links, or any other links to model downloads anywhere in this repository, including in issues, discussions or pull requests.
 They will be immediately deleted.**

-After that link `llama/main` to llama.cpp/main and `models` to the folder where you have the Llama model weights.
-Then run the script with `OPENAI_API_MODEL=llama` or `-l` argument.
+Once you have them, set LLAMA_MODEL_PATH to the path of the specific model to use.
+For convenience, you can link `models` in BabyAGI repo to the folder where you have the Llama model weights.
+Then run the script with `LLM_MODEL=llama` or `-l` argument.

 # Warning<a name="continous-script-warning"></a>